Annual Salary

 (source Office for National Statistics)

-You could work: evenings / weekends; on shifts
+You could work: evenings / weekends / bank holidays; on a rota

 There will be